r-hub/blog/content/post/2025-02-01-lazy/index.md

 -   duckplyr, then the operations continue to be lazy (until a call to `collect.duckplyr_df()` for instance).

 Therefore, duckplyr can be both lazy (within itself) and not lazy (for the outside world). :zany_face:

+## Lazy as in lazy loading of data in packages (`LazyData`)

+If your R package exports data, and sets the `LazyData` field in `DESCRIPTION` to `true`, then the exported datasets are lazily loaded: they're available without the use of [`data()`](https://rdrr.io/r/utils/data.html), but they're not actually taking up memory until they are accessed.

+There's more details on `LazyData` in the [R packages book by Hadley Wickham and Jenny Bryan](https://r-pkgs.org/data.html#sec-data-data) and in [Writing R Extensions](https://cloud.r-project.org/doc/manuals/r-devel/R-exts.html#Data-in-packages).

+Note that internal data is always lazily loaded, and that data that is too big cannot be lazily loaded.

 ## Lazy as in frugal file modifications